- Fraternity and Sorority Life

 |Beta Theta Pi||May 15, 2016||3.5, 2.1, 2.7.1, 2.10b, 2.7.23, 2.7.24|

 Suspension is defined as a separation from the University for a specified period of not less than one calendar year.
 Depending on the violation, it may be recommend for the organization to be removed for one college generation (4 years) to allow all current members to graduate prior to the organization returning to campus.
 During a suspension, the fraternity/sorority may not participate in any University-related activities, including, but not limited to: chapter meetings, recruitment, new member education, initiation, social functions, and service and philanthropic activities.
 At the end of the suspension period, the fraternity/sorority may be again recognized only upon the recommendation of the Student Involvement Center.
 At the time the chapter is placed on suspension members of the fraternity/sorority may not reside in DeMattias Hall, nor may the chapter use or reserve a chapter room in DeMattias Hall.
-Additionally, any room reservations on campus they have scheduled are cancelled, and they are restricted from functioning as a fraternity/sorority under the present name without the authorization of the Student Involvement Center.
+Additionally, any room reservations on campus they have scheduled are canceled, and they are restricted from functioning as a fraternity/sorority under the present name without the authorization of the Student Involvement Center.